lexibank/seabor/workflow.md

    ```
    This will take a couple of minutes.
 Results can slightly vary due ot the permutation procedure.

+   In order to guarantee access to the reference catalogs ([Glottolog](https://glottolog.org), [Concepticon](https://concepticon.clld.org) and [CLTS](https://clts.clld.org)), please follow the installation instructions for the [pylexibank package](https://github.com/lexibank/pylexibank), or see the [instructions for cldfbench](https://github.com/cldf/cldfbench/#catalogs), which provide more detail.

 4. Now we can plot the varieties on a map (see Figure 1):
    ```shell
    $ cldfbench seabor.plotlanguages